Royal Hospital for Sick Children, Edinburgh: History

 The hospital, which opened at 7 Lauriston Lane in 1860, was the first dedicated children's hospital in Scotland.
 It received a royal charter in 1863, when it moved to the Meadowside House.
 The conversion of the house into a hospital was carried out by the architect David Macgibbon.
 In 1890 an outbreak of typhoid forced a temporary removal to Plewlands House, Morningside, and Meadowside House was subsequently sold.

 The site of the Trades Maiden Hospital (established by Mary Erskine) at Rillbank was bought in the early 1890s, and plans for a new hospital were put in hand to designs by George Washington Browne.
 The Sciennes Road building, which cost £50,000, was opened by Princess Beatrice on 31 October 1895.

 The hospital joined the National Health Service in 1948.
 The First Minister, Nicola Sturgeon, visited it in November 2014.

 In February 2015 construction work began on the Royal Hospital for Children and Young People at Little France, which replaced the hospital in 2021.
+A video Mail Porter was commissioned in 2015 from filmmaker Sandie Jamieson, with music scored by Derek Williams to commemorate the closing of the Sciennes site.

 In December 2016 the existing site was offered for sale as a development opportunity with the expectation of significant interest.
 In September 2017 NHS Lothian decided to sell the site to the Downing Group, a Liverpool-based property developer.

 The Royal Hospital for Sick Children closed on 23 March 2021.
 The Downing Group started work on the redevelopment of the site in June 2021.